NehzUx/NewInML2019/README.md

 # Important Dates

 - October 15th, 2019 (Anywhere on Earth): Paper submission deadline
-- Nov 8th, 2019: Author notification deadline (**Update: Oral decisions are made.
-We just finished the notification for oral presentations.
-There are poster accepted papers to be notified next week.
-Please stay tuned.**)
+- November 8th, 2019: Author notification deadline

-- December 09th, 2019: Session day
+- December 9th, 2019: Session day

 Within quota limits, the authors of the best accepted papers will be receiving the possibility of registering to NeurIPS and will be able to apply for travel awards, to be attributed according to merit and need.